clebert/aws-simple/README.md

 ```

 _Note: Different stack names allow multiple stacks of the same app to be
 deployed simultaneously.
-For example, the `aliasRecordName` in the
+For example, the `getAliasRecordName` function in the
 `customDomainConfig` can be used to give each stack its own URL._

 #### `package.json` Scripts Example